chrisGerken/gramar/README.md

 2. A normalization of a reference implementation represented as a set of file productions defined on each element type of the schema for the reference implementaion's points of variability.

-3. A formal description of a software architecture captured as a set of deployable code generation template4.
+3. A formal description of a software architecture captured as a set of deployable code generation templates.

 ## Background